StavrosKanias/Basketball-Shooting-Robot/README.md

 ## Shooting movement:

 - Power the circuit
-- Run startup_rcv στο MATLAB to load the necessary modules
+- Run the startup_rcv.m file to load the necessary modules
--	Connect the Arduino to the PC via USB (Active port)
+-	Connect the Arduino to the PC via USB (Active port needed).
--	Send the positionControl.ino file to Arduino.
+-	Send the positionControl.ino file to the Arduino.
-- Run the ArmControl.m file to make the shooting movement
+- Run the ArmControl.m file to make the shooting movement.